-Other Chase cards, such as the no-annual-fee Chase Freedom Unlimited®, offer 1.5 points per dollar on every purchase—more than you'd receive from non-bonus category purchases with the Chase Sapphire Reserve®.
+Other Chase cards, such as the no-annual-fee Chase Freedom Unlimited®, offer a base rewards rate of 1.5 points per dollar on every purchase—more than you'd receive from non-bonus category purchases with the Chase Sapphire Reserve®.
 However, you can transfer points from other Chase accounts, including those that belong to your household members, to your Chase Sapphire Reserve® account.
 By combining the cards, you may be able to maximize your earnings opportunities and redemption value.

 Platinum Card® from American Express

-The Platinum Card® from American Express also has a $550 annual fee and dining and travel benefits.
-You can earn bonus points when buying flights directly from airlines or with American Express Travel, or paying for a prepaid hotel stays through amextravel.com.
+The Platinum Card® from American Express also has a $695 annual fee and dining and travel benefits.
+You can earn bonus points when buying flights directly from airlines, or paying for a prepaid hotel with American Express Travel.
 It's also best to redeem your Membership Rewards points for travel.

-While there's a steep annual fee, the card offers multiple statement credits:
+While there's a steep annual fee, the card offers multiple statement credits including:

 - $200 annual airline fee credit on incidental fees when you select one qualifying airline